FarhaShafiuddin/ux-python-prototypes/README.md

 principles can be applied even in desktop applications built with Python.

 ## UX Problem
-Many forms are difficult to use because:
+Many user interfaces are difficult to use because:
 - Labels are unclear or missing
 - Required fields are not obvious
 - Error feedback is confusing or delayed